Mesh

 vs Elixir

-Mesh shares Elixir's actor model and let-it-crash philosophy, but adds static types with full inference.
-No runtime type errors, no dialyzer setup, and it compiles to native binaries instead of running on the BEAM.
+Mesh shares Elixir's actor model and let-it-crash philosophy, adding static type inference.
+No runtime type surprises, no Dialyzer setup, and code compiles to native binaries instead of running on the BEAM VM.

 vs Go